GRAINS-Corn dips after 2 days of gains, slow U.S. harvest pace limits decline - NewsBreak

 Agriculture Online

-Corn ended the day up 3¢ at $6.84.
-Soybeans closed up 9¢ at $13.83.
-Both are down from their highs earlier in the day.
-CBOT wheat closed down 7¢.
-KC wheat closed up a penny.
-Minneapolis wheat is down 4¢.
-Live cattle are still down 53¢....
+Corn ended the day down 8¢.
+Soybeans, regaining a few cents from their multi-month low, ended the day down 10¢.
+CBOT wheat is down 18¢.
+KC wheat is down 21¢.
+Minneapolis wheat is down 19¢.
+Live cattle are down 5¢.
+Feeder cattle are down 90¢....

 IN THIS ARTICLE